gazebosim/gz-transport/tutorials/23_topic_statistics.md

 ### Example

-If you have the Ignition Transport sources with the example programs built, then you can test topic statistics by following these steps.
+If you have the Gazebo Transport sources with the example programs built, then you can test topic statistics by following these steps.

 1. Terminal 1: `IGN_TRANSPORT_TOPIC_STATISTICS=1 ./examples/build/publisher`